-Coping strategies focused on the problem (positive re-evaluation, positive approach, problem solving, and seeking social support) were the most commonly used by the mental health nurses working in public psychiatric hospitals (Tasaras et al. 2018).
+Focused coping strategies (positive re-evaluation, positive approach, problem solving, and seeking social support) were the ones most commonly used by mental health nurses working in public psychiatric hospitals (Tasaras et al. 2018).

-Pruginin et al (2017) found that mental health professionals who shared traumatic reality under missile attack in Israel have developed adaptive coping mechanisms to ensure functioning.
-Self-care was linked to a strong individual concept of resilience (foster 2019).
-Itzhaki et al. (2015) showed that resilience is an important factor in mental health nurses ability to cope with stressful situations.
+Pruginin et al. (2017) found that mental health professionals who share a traumatic reality under missile attack in Israel develop adaptive coping mechanisms to ensure functioning.
+Self-care is linked to a strong individual concept of resilience (Foster 2019).
+Itzhaki et al. (2015) showed that resilience is an important factor in mental health nurses’ ability to cope with stressful situations.

-Our results showed that higher level of personal and national resilience were related to lower levels of concern and anxiety.
-Although national resilience among mental health nurses has not been examined, our findings are comparable to those of Kimhi, Eshel & Bonano (2020), who found a negative correlation between three resilience scales scores (individual, community and national resilience) and anxiety in following intensive terror attacks among Israeli Jewish public.
-National resilience was found significantly and negatively correlated with distress symptoms during the COVID-19 crisis (Kimhi et al. 2020).
-An integrative review of international literature who examined resilience among mental health nurses have also found a negative correlation between personal resilience and anxiety in mental health nurses (Foster et al. 2019).
+Our results showed that higher levels of personal and national resilience are related to lower levels of concern and anxiety.
+Although national resilience has not been examined among mental health nurses, our findings are comparable to those of Kimhi et al. (2020), who found a negative correlation between three resilience scales scores (individual, community and national resilience) and anxiety in following intensive terror attacks among the Israeli Jewish public.
+National resilience was significantly and negatively correlated with distress symptoms during the COVID-19 crisis (Kimhi et al. 2020).
+An integrative review of international literature examining resilience among mental health nurses has also found a negative correlation between personal resilience and anxiety in mental health nurses (Foster et al. 2019).

-In accordance with Kimhi and Eshel, (2009), we found significant positive correlation between personal resilience and national resilience.
-Higher level of personal resilience was related to higher level of national resilience.
-Kimhi and Eshel (2009), indicated that personal resilience and national resilience significantly predicted both stress symptoms and posttraumatic recovery (Kimhi and Eshel, 2009).
-These positive correlation is very important both theoretically and practically to enable broad preparation of the population with future catastrophes like pandemics and to plan large-scale interventions (Kimhi 2016).
+Following Kimhi and Eshel (2009), we found a significant positive correlation between personal resilience and national resilience.
+Higher levels of personal resilience were related to higher levels of national resilience.
+Kimhi and Eshel (2009) indicated that personal resilience and national resilience significantly predicted both stress symptoms and post-traumatic recovery (Kimhi and Eshel, 2009).
+This positive correlation is important both theoretically and practically, enabling preparation of the population For future pandemics and other catastrophes and large-scale interventions (Kimhi 2016).

-Another positive result which shows controversial results compared to the existing literature are the relationship between personal resilience and post-traumatic growth.
-Studies conducted with nursing students (Yıldız 2021), and healthcare workers (Kalaitzaki et al. 2021) in the current pandemic, have also revealed a positive correlation between resilience and post-traumatic growth.
-However, Itzhaki et al. (2015), did not find a correlation between resilience and posttraumatic growth among mental health nurses who were exposed to violence.
-Westphal & Bonanno (2007), argue that most people are resilient in the face of trauma and that resilient outcomes typically provide little need or opportunity for post traumatic growth.
-A similar trend was found in a study which examined the interrelationships between resilience and posttraumatic growth conducted in Israel (Levine et al. 2009).
-To the best of our knowledge, our study is the first to show the positive connection between national resilience and posttraumatic growth.
-Kimhi and Eshel (2009), argue that national resilience is the best predictor of posttraumatic recovery.
-The literature indicates that a rather small number of studies have empirically investigated national resilience and associated it with antecedent variables (Kimhi and Eshel 2019).
-Tedeschi and Calhoun’s (1996) suggested that increased number of traumatic experience people would result to more positive changes they usually report.
-Extensively according to Tedeschi and Calhoun’s (1996), we suggest that the most traumatic experiences nation have the more positive changes their citizens may usually report.
-The Israeli nation is known for its many traumatic events over the years apparently these traumatic events led to national resilience.
+Another positive result of this study that is distinct from the findings in the literature is in the relationship between personal resilience and post-traumatic growth.
+Studies of nursing students (Yıldız 2021) and healthcare workers (Kalaitzaki et al. 2021) in this pandemic have also revealed a positive correlation between resilience and post-traumatic growth.
+However, Itzhaki et al. (2015) did not find a correlation between resilience and post-traumatic growth among mental health nurses who were exposed to violence.
+Westphal and Bonanno (2007) argue that most people are resilient in the face of trauma, and resilient outcomes typically provide little need or opportunity for post-traumatic growth.
+A similar result was produced Levine et al. (2009), who examined resilience and post-traumatic growth in Israel.
+To the best of our knowledge, this is the first study to show a positive connection between national resilience and post-traumatic growth.
+Kimhi and Eshel (2009) argue that national resilience is the best predictor of post-traumatic recovery.
+The literature indicates a rather small number of empirical investigations of national resilience and its association with antecedent variables (Kimhi and Eshel 2019).
+Tedeschi and Calhoun (1996) suggested that increased numbers of traumatic experiences would result in more positive changes reported by these people.
+Following Tedeschi and Calhoun (1996), we suggest that the more traumatic experiences a nation has, the more positive changes their citizens report.
+Israel has experienced many traumatic events over the years, which may have led to national resilience.